Why Muscles Get Sore

 The problem with most people is that they exercise too much thinking that it is the fastest and the surest way to lose weight.
 Until they ache, they tend to ignore their muscles and connective tissue, even though they are what quite literally holds the body together.

-2. Aging and inactivity
+2. Ageing and inactivity

 Connective tissue binds muscle to bone by tendons, binds bone to bone by ligaments, and covers and unites muscles with sheaths called fasciae.
 With age, the tendons, ligaments, and fasciae become less extensible.
 The tendons, with their densely packed fibers, are the most difficult to stretch.
 The easiest are the fasciae.
 But if they are not stretched to improve joint mobility, the fasciae shorten, placing undue pressure on the nerve pathways in the muscle fasciae.
 Many aches and pains are the result of nerve impulses traveling along these pressured pathways.